Zverik/gtfs-proto/README.md

     gtfs_proto dmerge city_delta_1-2.gtp city_delta_2-3.gtp -o city_delta_1-3.gtp

-It's recommended to avoid merging deltas and store old feeds instead to produce delta files with the `delta` command.
+It is recommended to avoid merging deltas and store old feeds instead to produce delta files with the `delta` command.

 There is no command for applying deltas: it's on end users to read the file and